ImmortalCount/Noodler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Noodler is built on drag and drop principl
+Noodler is built on drag and drop principles.
+Look up a rhythm, pattern, scale, etc in the Explorer and then drag that piece of musical data into the Lab to experiment on it, or the player to play it.
+Change the names of items by clicking on them.
+Save things in the lab or player by first logging in, and then clicking export next to the song/rhythm/etc that you are trying to export.
+Just poke around and have fun, you'll figure it out!

-_For more examples, please refer to the [Documentation](https://www.noodler.io/docs)_
+_For a comprehensive guide on how to use Noodler, check out the [Documentation](https://www.noodler.io/docs)_

 <p align="right">(<a href="#top">back to top</a>)</p>